 This Monday, I've decided to participate in It's Monday!
 What are you reading?, which I found through Jen Vincent's Blog TeachMentorTexts.com, and Kellee's Unleashing Readers.
 Jen has children's literature as the subject for these posts, which she has defined as "picture books, chapter books, middle grade novels, young adult novels, anything in the world of kidlit..."
 Since I tend to … Continue reading My Reading Week: It’s Monday, What are you reading? #IMWAYR

 When can we read the first installment of The Staghorn Crown?
 This fantasy serial novella will be released for Patrons on November 2nd, 2017 - earlier for Gilded Armor Patrons.
 If you are curious about any future installments of The Staghorn Crown, the Patron Calendar is now up and running with a list of major dates and important events.

 Knowing that there is a wealth of people interested in fantasy fiction, world building, swords and sorcery, magic, and medieval-inspired stories and novels, we couldn't help but pose this question this week.
 If you like to read or write fantasy fiction, like this post, and comment!

 I won't pretend that I'm the master of worldbuilding, but I will say that I am proud of the world that I built for my novel series A Thousand Watchful Eyes.
-For my current novel, The Witch's Uprising, I've made several revisions to the world of Brylennia, ensuring that my fantasy world is both beautiful and … Continue reading Worldbuilding Tips: Five Useful Articles on Creating a Fictional World
+For my current novel, The Witch's Uprising, I've made several revisions to the world of Brylennia, ensuring that my fantasy world is both beautiful and believable. … Continue reading Worldbuilding Tips: Five Useful Articles on Creating a Fictional World